 The routes described here are for visitors who are both experienced and at least moderately fit.

 There are two access routes from the Old Dunstan Road.
 The Old Dunstan Road is closed in winter (1 June to 1 October) but the rest of the year is open to 2WD vehicles.

 The relevant topographical maps for the area are: NZTopo50 series, Sheets CD15 Paerau and CD16 Middlemarch.

 Car park is signposted on SH87, 22 km north of Middlemarch.
 To reach the marked route, turn left at the second stile and follow the markers to the conservation boundary.

-(1 hr 30 min to the conservation area boundary)
+Time: 3 hr, 1 hr 30 min to conservation area boundary

 4WD and mountain biking are permitted.
-Access and parking is at Kilmory Station, 20 metres south of Lug Creek.
+Access and parking is at Kilmory Station, 20 m south of Lug Creek.
 Because of the fragile environment, vehicles and mountain bikes must keep to the track.